-- To provide a safe environment in which children can learn. - Be prepared to identify children who may benefit from early help. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - To understand the early help process and their role in it. - To understand the school's safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Know how to maintain an appropriate level of confidentiality. - Be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe.
+- To provide a safe environment in which children can learn. - Be prepared to identify children who may benefit from early help. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - To understand the early help process and their role in it. - To understand the school's safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Knows what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact abuse and neglect can have upon a child. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Know how to maintain an appropriate level of confidentiality. - Be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - Act in line with Teachers' Standards 2012, which state that teachers (including Headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.